 The Head's Welcome

-Mr Muller therefore has diverse experience of both single sex and co-educational schools, and acting in both Pastoral and Academic capacities.
+Ms Picton therefore has diverse experience of both single sex and co-educational schools.

-The Head Girl and Deputy Head Girls are appointed by the student body of the Lower Sixth, and have a high profile with diverse responsibilities.
+The Head Prefect and Deputy Head Prefects are appointed by the student body of the Lower Sixth, and have a high profile with diverse responsibilities.

 These include duties such as meeting with the Head, Deputy Head and Head of Sixth Form to discuss issues pertaining to the student body, chairing the School Council Meetings, presenting and assisting at events, and leading the Senior Sixth in their leadership of the School, representing their views and those of younger students.